XiyunYue/computational_lab/assignment2_fin/README.md

 ## High-level Description of the project

-This assignment builds on Assignment I. We assume that we have successfully detected the clicks and we are applying different interpolation methods to restore the audio, such as - median filtering- cubic splines
+This assignment builds on Assignment I. We assume that we have successfully detected the clicks and we are applying different interpolation methods to restore the audio, such as
+- median filtering
+- cubic splines

 ---